aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === Impact of ALGOL

-After decades of being a favored algorithmic "lingua-franca" in academia, the languages in the AGOL family are no longer popular nowadays.
-But they are still a worthwhile subject of study, for having pioneered some of the language design and description criteria that are still in use today.
+After decades of being a favored algorithmic "lingua-franca" in academia, ALGOL and the ALGOL language family are no longer popular nowadays.
+But they are still a worthwhile subject of study, for having pioneered some of the language design and description criteria that we take for granted today.

 == COBOL